astronomer/docs/astro/resource-reference-gcp.md

 You might need to modify configurations of a new or existing cluster on Astro.
 This section provides a reference for cluster configuration options.

 To create a new cluster on Astro with a specified configuration, see [Create a cluster](create-cluster.md).
-To request a change to an existing Cluster, see [Modify a cluster](modify-cluster.md).
+To request a change to an existing cluster, see [Modify a cluster](modify-cluster.md).
 Astronomer is currently responsible for completing all cluster configuration changes.

 ### Cluster regions